 On October 1, 1953, the Watchman was sold to E. L. "Spud" Thompson whose goal was to make the Watchman one of the best equipped newspaper and commercial printing plants in central South Dakota.

 Alice and Dick Olson purchased the paper in May 1972 and sold it to Parker and Di Knox in July 1978.
 Alice worked for Parker and in 1996 reassumed ownership, publishing it until her death March 15, 2005.
-Dick Olson and family continue to own the paper and Marileen Tilberg, who worked with Alice since 1996, is the Managing Editor.
+Dick Olson and family continue to own the paper and Marileen Tilberg, who worked with Alice since 1996, was the former Managing Editor.